vc27/dnd/5e/un-named-character/un-named-character.md

 - Family moved from Japan to China as international trade advisors which was seen as betraying their clan.
 - At age 24 returns to family estate which has been kept up by the serving families under a trust left by my parents.
-- My return is of political need, the current estate of the family is under duress.
-When I return find the estate is apparently as I left it, but I do not have access to anything financially.
-Apart from the ability to stay at the estate and utilize it's comforts I am essentially poor.
+- Kanezane's return is of political need, the current estate of the family is under duress.
+When Kanezane return he found the estate in similar condition to when he left it, but he do not have access to anything financially.
+Apart from the ability to stay at the estate and utilize it's comforts he is essentially of little wealth.
-- My noble name is all that I have left from the eyes of society.
+- Kanezane noble name, Kujō, is all that he has left from the onlooking eyes of society.
+- Kanezane returned to his home town 2 years ago and has been living his life quietly.

+### Dual lives

+Kanezane lives a dual life.
+He is a well groomed man of position and wealth.
+His daily routine is to see to his family estate needs as well as regional ties and factions.
+When he hears words of corruption or miss dealing with in his clan or aimed at his clan he takes action.

+When Kanezane fights he chooses the best blade for the task, he doesn't favor one tool over the other necessarily.